 What could be more romantic than waking up in luxury splendor with views of majestic vineyards or historic wine villages like St-Emilion?
-Wine lovers searching for a special weekend break this Valentine’s Day are spoilt for choice in France: will you spend the afternoon sipping Dom Perignon in the beautiful Champagne capital of Reims, or dine at one of Bordeaux’s many Michelin-starred restaurants, sampling the finest vintages money can buy?
+Wine lovers searching for a special weekend break this Valentine’s Day are spoilt for choice in France.
+Will you spend the afternoon sipping Dom Perignon in the beautiful Champagne capital of Reims, or dine at one of Bordeaux’s many Michelin-starred restaurants, sampling the finest vintages money can buy?
 For there has never been a better time to pay a visit to one of France’s historic wine regions – the nation’s wine estates have forcefully embraced wine tourism for the 21st century.
-Indeed, historically French wine producers regarded the concept of wine tourism as completely alien.
-However, in recent years French Vignerons have cast an appreciative eye at the commercial success being enjoyed in Napa Valley’s tasting rooms or Rioja’s cellar doors.
-So France is now fully equipped to receive visitors and continues to promote its wine schools, excellent hotels, superb vineyard restaurants and a wealth of properties that now welcome tourists.
+Indeed, historically French wine producers regarded the concept of wine tourism as entirely alien.
+However, French Vignerons have cast an appreciative eye at the commercial success being enjoyed in Napa Valley’s tasting rooms or Rioja‘s cellar doors.
+So France is now fully equipped to receive visitors and promote its wine schools, excellent hotels, superb vineyard restaurants, and a wealth of properties that now welcome tourists.

 As for the origins of the first official Lothario, well, we like this Roman myth.
-In the third century Rome, Emperor Claudius II outlawed marriage for men under a certain age, in order to keep men focused on fighting his battles.
-A young priest, Valentinus, defied Claudius and married young couples in secret until he was discovered and put to death!
+In the third century Rome, Emperor Claudius II outlawed marriage for men under a certain age to keep men focused on fighting his battles.
+Valentinus, a young priest, defied Claudius and married young couples in secret until he was discovered and put to death!

 A brief history of Champagne

-Champagne as a region has been making wine since early Roman times, and by the ninth century, it had become an important wine growing area for supplying the citizens of Paris with their evening tipple.
+Champagne as a region has been making wine since early Roman times.
+By the ninth century, it had become an important wine-growing area for supplying the citizens of Paris with their evening tipple.
 However, it was not until the 17th century that the first sparkling wines started to appear, and not until the 19th century that Champagne was synonymous with great fizz.
-The man most credited with mastering the Champagne hallmark of blending different wines to achieve something far greater than the sum of its parts was a monk, called Dom Perignon.
+The man most credited with mastering the Champagne hallmark of blending different wines to achieve something far greater than the sum of its parts was a monk called Dom Perignon.
 His name lives on today in what is arguably the most famous luxury Champagne, owned by Moet-Hennessy.

 Where to stay